Type vs Interface in TypeScript

 type Keys = keyof User;

-• Interface: Better for object shapes, extensibility, and public APIs
+• Interface: Declaration merging, extensibility, classes (implements), public APIs

-• Type: Better for unions, computed properties, and complex type logic
+• Type: Union types, computed properties, conditional types, complex type logic